-Since 2021, I have been exploring in a new body of work the impact that the social structures of my childhood in the 50s had on me.
+Since 2021, I have been exploring in a new body of work the impact that the social structures of my childhood in the 1950s had on me.
 I was born in Maracaibo, a city highly influenced by foreign oil companies.
-The mixture of these very different cultures—Venezuelan, Dutch, American, British, and German—placed me in a liminal space where I had to contend with various languages, foods, manners, and traditions daily.
+The mixture of these very different cultures—Venezuelan, Dutch, American, British, and German—placed me in a liminal space where I had to contend with various languages, discourses, foods, manners, and traditions daily.

 This multiculturalism has emerged in my work since mid-2021, after a year of pandemic isolation that led to a more introspective phase in my career.
 This time has prompted me to use a new vocabulary of forms and color palettes.
-Additionally, the impossibility of using paint in my new studio due to city regulations forced me to look for a way to paint without paint, finding alternative means to recreate the visual grammar of my upbringing.
-I traded staples for thread and a sewing machine to convey the impact of bureaucracy on my work in a more intimate way.
+Additionally, the impossibility of using paint in my new studio due to city regulations forced me to look for a way to paint without paint, finding alternative means to rethink and recreate the visual grammar of my upbringing.
+I traded staples and staplers for thread and a sewing machine to convey the impact of bureaucracy on my work in a more intimate way.

 To visit my studio: